Inachus: Contest of Poseidon and Hera

 Inachus and his river god brothers Cephissus and Asterion were mediators in a land dispute between Poseidon and Hera.
 When they judged that the land belonged to Hera, Poseidon took away their water out of anger.
 For this reason neither Inachus nor either of the other rivers provided any water except during rainy seasons.
 In Danaan founding myth, because of the springs of Argolid being dried up, King Danaus sent his daughters to draw water to counter this drought.
 One of these daughters, Amymone, in her search lay with Poseidon who revealed to her the springs at Lerna.
-Otherwise, Poseidon was also said to flooded the greater part of the country as his revenge but Hera induced Poseidon to send the sea back.
+Otherwise, Poseidon was also said to have flooded the greater part of the country as his revenge but Hera induced Poseidon to send the sea back.
 The Argives then made a sanctuary to Poseidon Prosclystius (Flooder) at the spot where the tide ebbed.

 Tales about Io

 Aeschylus

 In an episode in Prometheus Bound, a horned Io recalls her history to Prometheus of being disturbed by visions during her sleep night after night, where Zeus lusted for her maidenhood, but of initially rejecting the god's advances.
 When Io gained the courage to tell Inachus about these haunting dreams, his father sent many messengers to consult the oracle of Pytho and Dodona so that he might discover what deed or word of his would find favor with the gods.
 But the messengers returned with report of oracles, riddling, obscure, and darkly-worded.
 Then at last there came an unmistakable utterance to Inachus, charging and commanding him clearly that he must thrust forth Io from his house and native land to roam at large to the remotest confines of the earth, because if Inachus would not follow the oracle's instructions, Zeus would hurl a fiery thunderbolt that would utterly destroy his whole race.
 The king yielding in obedience to such prophetic utterances of Loxias (Apollo), Inachus drove his daughter away and barred her from his house, against his and Io's will.